 Invoice exchange in the high-end version

-The term E-Invoicing has been buzzing around for several years, fired by the Tax Simplification Act 2011 and the ZUGFeRD standard of the Forum elektronische Rechnung Deutschland.
+The term E-Invoicing has been buzzing around for several years, fired by the Tax Simplification Act 2011, the implementation of XRechnung and the ZUGFeRD standard of the Forum elektronische Rechnung Deutschland.
 Word has got around that the sending of invoices has become easier in the course of digitalisation and that a lot of money can be saved by turning away from the classical paper dispatch.
 But which technology is the right one for your company's individual requirements?

 In addition one must explain, which E-Invoicing actually exactly means.
 Because the term is interpreted very generously.
 Some even speak of sending an invoice as a PDF document by e-mail - regardless of whether the recipient then prints it out and treats it as a classic paper invoice.

 Test i‑effect® for 30 days free of charge.

 Experience i‑effect® Live in a personal webcast by getting to know the functionalities of our communication modules.
 Furthermore, we offer you to test i‑effect® on your system free of charge for a period of 30 days.
 For this purpose, we will set up any previously defined workflow with the help of which you can convince yourself of the functionality of i‑effect®.

 The upper end of the spectrum - the high-end version so to speak - would be if invoice information were to be transferred from the sender system to the recipient system completely electronically and automatically - without human intervention and that someone would look at the invoice again, without erroneous typing of data in ERP systems, long waiting times until payment (and associated reminder fees) etc...